-What makes War in The Gulf very different from its predecessor is a greatly improved enemy AI.
-While certainly not cutting edge, the AI can spot holes in your strategies and tank formations and quickly take advantage of that.
-The computer will now insidiously hide large numbers of troops on the dirt tracks in the forests and jungles, waiting for the perfect moment to ambush you.
-This requires very thorough scouting and cautious planning-- something that wasn't quite so involved in either Team Yankee or Pacific Islands.
+What makes War in The Gulf very different from its predecessors is the greatly improved enemy AI.
+While certainly not cutting edge, the AI can spot holes in your strategies and tank formations and quickly take advantage.
+The computer will also insidiously hide large numbers of troops on the dirt tracks in the forests and jungles, waiting for the perfect moment to ambush you.
+This necessitates very thorough scouting and cautious planning – something that wasn't quite so involved in either Team Yankee or Pacific Islands.

-Another feature in the game that is new to the series is the role of money, which adds an all-new dimension to planning.
-An essential part of War in the Gulf is raising funds through the destruction of enemy military installations, but any civilian buildings lost will cause money to be deducted.
-The game therefore requires a sharp eye and quick thinking to stay on top of things and make sure you have enough funds to buy new units.
-Sound and graphics are not much different from the predecessors, although as mentioned earlier the orange tone makes it difficult to spot enemy tanks.
-The terrain is sparse, although that's typical of desert environment.
-Unit graphics though seem to be more sharply defined and better animated.
+Another feature new to the series is money, which adds an all-new dimension to planning.
+An essential part of War in the Gulf is raising funds through the destruction of enemy military installations, but any collateral damage results in deductions.
+The game therefore requires a sharp eye and quick thinking to stay on top of things.
+Sounds and graphics are not much different from the previous, although as mentioned earlier the orange tone makes it difficult to spot enemy tanks.
+The terrain is sparse, as you'd expect.
+Unit graphics, though, seem to be more sharply defined and better animated.

-Overall, War in The Gulf is definitely the best game in the trilogy of tank sims from Empire.
-It's still not as realistic as many would hope, but it's still a lot of fun, and the ability to switch your point of view to any one of 4 tanks at a time makes for some exciting moments... especially when you realize you've been ambushed.
+Overall, War in The Gulf is definitely the best game in the tank sim trilogy.
+Not as realistic as many would hope, but still a lot of fun, and the ability to switch your point of view to any one of four tanks at a time makes for some exciting moments... especially when you realize you've been ambushed.
 Recommended for fans of tank simulations and military action games, but be warned of a VERY difficult last mission which I've never been able to complete.

 Reviewed by: Underdogs